padolsey/SIML/readme.md

 SIML

 **SIML is the Simplified Markup Language.
-It is a conceptual hybrid strongly inspired by the simplicity of CSS selectors SASS-style nesting.**
+It is a conceptual hybrid strongly inspired by the simplicity of CSS selectors and SASS-style nesting.**

  * **[Try it out here!](http://padolsey.github.com/SIML/)**
  * [See 101 intro wiki](https://github.com/padolsey/SIML/wiki/101---Introduction)